jeffmerkey/netware-file-system/README.md

 flags states.
 I will add that fix to the TODO list.
 Anyone who wants to help cleanup this old project is welcome just submit a pull request if you make some useful changes.
+For the Windows build, the nwfsro.ini file is missing from the main tree and was lost over time from the backups.
+This file is used to install the nwfsro.sys driver on Windows server.
+This is added to the TODO list as well.

 # netware-file-system